Training LLMs on HPC Systems: Best Practices from the OpenGPT-X Project: Training

 Effectively utilizing HPC systems can pose significant challenges, particularly for users with diverse technical backgrounds.
 To ensure a smooth onboarding process, tailored guidelines and detailed introductions were provided via the project's centralized communication platform, Confluence.
 Additional comprehensive documentation is available in the official JSC documentation\footnote{\url{https://apps.fz-juelich.de/jsc/hps/juwels/index.html}}.

 To access the clusters, users must first obtain a JSC account through the JuDoor portal\footnote{\url{https://judoor.fz-juelich.de/}}.
-These accounts are then associated with specific compute time projects that correspond to the compute resources awarded by the GCS call (see Section~\ref{Sec:Hardware}).
+These accounts are then associated with specific compute time projects that correspond to the compute resources awarded by the GCS call (see \autoref{Sec:Hardware}).
 Users connect to the HPC clusters via SSH, initially accessing a login gateway node.
 From this node, computational jobs -specified in the form of job scripts- are submitted to the Slurm batch scheduler using the \bash{sbatch} command.
-A detailed overview of the software environment and infrastructure used is provided in Section~\ref{Sec:Software}.
-An example job script for running LLM training on JUWELS Booster using Megatron-LM and NVIDIA PyTorch containers is available in Appendix~\ref{LLMSbatch}.
+A detailed overview of the software environment and infrastructure used is provided in \autoref{Sec:Software}.
+An example job script for running LLM training on JUWELS Booster using Megatron-LM and NVIDIA PyTorch containers is available in \autoref{LLMSbatch}.

-As illustrated in the appendix, configuring functional job scripts for large-scale trainings is a non-trivial task. and a lot of work went into figuring out all the details on how to make pytorch work on the massively parallel HPC clusters being used.
+As illustrated in the appendix, configuring functional job scripts for large-scale trainings is a non-trivial task.
 Significant effort went into resolving the intricacies involved in running PyTorch effectively on massively parallel HPC clusters.
 In the following, we highlight some of these specific challenges, referring readers to the comprehensive "PyTorch at JSC" guide\footnote{\url{https://gitlab.jsc.fz-juelich.de/sdlaml/pytorch-at-jsc}} for further information.